 Surly first.
 The current Surly range features the Edna, Nate, Bud and Lou.
 Surly tires are generally affordable, with solid design and few high-tech features, making them a great value option and favorite of high-mileage fat bike riders.

 27.5” fat bike owners, not so fast – Surly offers 26” fat bike tires only.
 Widths are one per model: 3.8” Nate, 4.3” Edna, and 4.8” Bud or Lou.

 All of Surly’s models sport modest knobs and a balanced design, at least compared to the most trail-oriented models offered by other brands.
 The Bud and Lou claim snowy, muddy trail capability and reasonable rolling ability.
 Surly prescribes a front Bud and rear Lou combination for best results.
 The Edna, described as “ultra-versatile,” is also a balance of moderately sized knobs in a relatively smooth rolling arrangement, not too different from the smaller Nate.
 Width will be a much more significant difference between Surly tires than tread pattern.

 Fat bike tire shopping is much easier with a basic understanding of the decisions to make.
 Knowing the correct wheel size and an appropriate tire width narrow options considerably.
 Tire doesn’t have to be a mystery either, and a careful look tells most that can be learned without riding.
 Brand is one of the bigger factors to consider, but any of the brands on this list provide great tires.
-Consider Maxxis for trail-focused tires, Terrene for versatility, 45NRTH for extreme performance and Surly for value.
+Consider Maxxis for trail-focused tires, Terrene for versatility, 45NRTH for extreme performance and snow, and Surly for value.